The Catholic Tradition of Classical Education

 - End of Course Test: Catholic Tradition of Education

 To obtain a certification credit for this course, simply complete the quiz that follows each presentation by Dr. Seeley, and then also take the certification test at the end of the course.
 The quizzes are designed to ensure that you have understood the essential content of each presentation, and they can be taken more than once if necessary.
-The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload two short essays (of 400-600 words) demonstrating your understanding of grammar school teaching and leadership.
+The cumulative certification test at the end of the course is given as a pass/fail test and requires that you upload one short essay (of 500-600 words) demonstrating your understanding of this course.
 When you have completed the course, a certificate that you can print or email will magically appear under the “My Courses” section of this website.